-A128.
-As explained in AU-C section 500, the reliability of information from an external information source is influenced by its source, its nature, and the circumstances under which it is obtained.
+A127.
+As explained in AU-C section 500, the reliability of evidence depends on the nature and source of the audit evidence and the circumstances under which it is obtained.
+Generally, the reliability of audit evidence increases when it is obtained from external parties because the information is less susceptible to management bias.
 Consequently, the nature and extent of the auditor's further audit procedures to consider the reliability of the information used in making an accounting estimate may vary depending on the nature of these factors.
 Examples follow:

-- When market or industry data, prices, or pricing-related data are obtained from a single external information source, specializing in such information, the auditor may seek a price from an alternative independent source with which to compare. - When market or industry data, prices, or pricing-related data are obtained from multiple independent external information sources and points to consensus across those sources, the auditor may need to obtain less evidence about the reliability of the data from an individual source. - When information obtained from multiple information sources points to divergent market views, the auditor may seek to understand the reasons for the diversity in views.
+- When market or industry data, prices, or pricing-related data are obtained from a single external information source specializing in such information, the auditor may seek a price from an alternative independent source with which to compare. - When market or industry data, prices, or pricing-related data are obtained from multiple independent external information sources and points to consensus across those sources, the auditor may need to obtain less evidence about the reliability of the data from an individual source. - When information obtained from multiple information sources points to divergent market views, the auditor may seek to understand the reasons for the diversity in views.
 The diversity may result from the use of different methods, assumptions, or data.
-For example, one source may be using current prices and another source using future prices.
-When the diversity relates to estimation uncertainty, the auditor is required by paragraph 26b to obtain sufficient appropriate audit evidence about whether, in the context of the applicable financial reporting framework, the disclosures in the financial statements that describe the estimation uncertainty are reasonable.
-In such cases professional judgment is also important in considering information about the methods, assumptions, or data applied. - When information obtained from an external information source has been developed by that source using its own models (for example, for a derivative instrument or security, a pricing model or cash flow projection model).
-Proposed SAS Audit Evidence provides relevant guidance. - •-When, for derivative instruments or securities, - •-a pricing source has a relationship with an entity that might impair its objectivity, such as an affiliate or a counterparty involved in selling or structuring the product, or - a valuation is based on assumptions that are highly subjective or particularly sensitive to changes in the underlying circumstances - the auditor may determine that it is necessary to obtain estimates from more than one pricing source.
+For example, one source may be using current prices, and another may be using future prices.
+When the diversity relates to estimation uncertainty, the auditor is required by paragraph 26b of this SAS to obtain sufficient appropriate audit evidence about whether, in the context of the applicable financial reporting framework, the disclosures in the financial statements that describe the estimation uncertainty are reasonable.
+In such cases, professional judgment is also important in considering information about the methods, assumptions, or data applied.